 Maintain the highest levels of quality and productivity

 The fabrication and manufacturing industries are constantly evolving, challenging companies to seek out new technologies to help them stay competitive.
-From the introduction of new materials to an increased need for welding automation, weld data monitoring and more, changes are driving companies to acquire solutions to help them maintain the highest levels of quality and productivity.
+From the introduction of new materials to an increased need for welding automation and weld data monitoring, changes are driving companies to find solutions to help maintain the highest levels of quality and productivity.

-Welding equipment manufacturers are responding by bringing new technologies to market that will ultimately help these companies better serve their customers — and save them money.
-Although there is no “one-size-fits-all” solution for any welding operation, these manufacturers are increasingly creating more flexible welding solutions that suit both large and small companies, and provide them with better options to do better business.
+Welding equipment manufacturers are responding by introducing new technologies that will ultimately help companies better serve customers — and save money.
+While there is no “one-size-fits-all” welding solution, manufacturers are creating more flexible offerings that suit both large and small companies.

 New technologies strive to address growing skills gap

-The United States anticipates a shortage of approximately 400,000 skilled welding operators within the next five years, which poses a significant threat to the fabrication and manufacturing industries as companies endeavor to meet continued customer demand.
+The United States anticipates a shortage of approximately 400,000 skilled welders within the next five years.
+This poses a significant threat to the fabrication and manufacturing industries as companies try to meet continued customer demand.
 As a result, enhancements in welding technologies are being designed to:

 - Simplify and reduce training time